 It’s happening again in 2020.
 A bloke who hasn’t got the same fanfare as others is Ligi Sao, yet in his opening two games as a Hull FC player he’s been absolutely sublime.

 Sao is known for that engine and it never stops.
 He’s played huge minutes, starting both games at prop before moving to loose forward.
 He’s full of energy, eats up ground and works hard in defence.
 He looks a solid signing so far.

 4..
 Classy Faraimo

 Bureta Faraimo didn’t play in the Derby due to a minor groin problem.
-He could have played but he admitted he wouldn’t have been at his best, so he said to Radford put Adam Swift in.
+He could have played but he admitted he wouldn’t have been at his best, so he said to Lee Radford to put Adam Swift in.